-•ensure that obligations under the Education and Care Services National Law and National Regulations are met, as well as all other laws relevant to governance and management of the service

-• display the prescribed information in section 172 (regulation 173)

-• provide information to the regulatory authority upon request in relation to being a fit and proper person (sections 13, 14, 21)

-• ensure that the service is insured and keep evidence of this (section 51; regulations 29, 180)

-• ensure that the number of children at the service does not exceed the maximum in the service approval (section 51)

-• ensure that the family of a child at the service is allowed to enter the premises (regulation 157)

-• adopt quality governance and management processes, procedures and practices, in line with the National Quality Standard, especially Quality Area 7 - Governance and leadership

-• establish systems of risk management, financial and internal control, and performance reporting.
-Monitor management and financial performance to ensure the solvency, financial strength and good performance of the service

-• develop, review and approve the service philosophy and purpose, strategic direction and initiatives (Element 7.1.1)

-• take reasonable steps to ensure that nominated supervisors, educators and volunteers follow the Governance and management policy and procedures

-• ensure that copies of the policy and procedures are readily accessible to nominated supervisors, educators, volunteers and families, and available for inspection

-• notify families at least 14 days before changing the policy or procedures if the changes will: • affect the fees charged or the way they are collected or ensure that all reporting and reporting requirements are met regarding the National Quality Framework, family assistance, taxation, child protection, and other relevant laws notify the regulatory authority about the approved provider and operational changes, and changes in relation to the nominated supervisor, as detailed in section 173 (regulations 174, 174A)

-- significantly impact the service's education and care of children or - significantly impact the family's ability to utilise the service.
+- •ensure that obligations under the Education and Care Services National Law and National Regulations are met, as well as all other laws relevant to governance and management of the service - display the prescribed information in section 172 (regulation 173) - provide information to the regulatory authority upon request in relation to being a fit and proper person (sections 13, 14, 21) - ensure that the service is insured and keep evidence of this (section 51; regulations 29, 180) - ensure that the number of children at the service does not exceed the maximum in the service approval (section 51) - ensure that the family of a child at the service is allowed to enter the premises (regulation 157) - adopt quality governance and management processes, procedures and practices, in line with the National Quality Standard, especially Quality Area 7 Governance and leadership - establish systems of risk management, financial and internal control, and performance reporting.
+Monitor management and financial performance to ensure the solvency, financial strength and good performance of the service - develop, review and approve the service philosophy and purpose, strategic direction and initiatives (Element 7.1.1) - take reasonable steps to ensure that nominated supervisors, educators and volunteers follow the Governance and management policy and procedures - ensure that copies of the policy and procedures are readily accessible to nominated supervisors, educators, volunteers and families, and available for inspection - notify families at least 14 days before changing the policy or procedures if the changes will: affect the fees charged or the way they are collected or - significantly impact the service's education and care of children or - significantly impact the family's ability to utilise the service.